 You don’t have to restrict your options to grapeseed oil, but it is ideal for acne prone skin.
 The oil cleansing method is excellent no matter your age, skin type, or intentions, so if you don’t have misbehaving skin like mine, feel free to test out other oil options – sunflower, coconut, and jojoba are great places to start.

 *Note that the amount of each oil you use is dependent upon what sort of skin you have.
-Please see Anna’s Secret Cure for Acne for the full biscuit.
+Please see Anna’s Radical Remedy for Acne for the full biscuit.

 The castor oil will purge the excess oils and impurities from your skin, effectively giving it a deep cleanse.
 If your skin is too dry after this treatment, reduce the amount of castor oil accordingly.
 The grapeseed oil will carry the castor oil, but also provide moisture, nutrients, and healing properties to your dermal layers while the castor oil does its thing.